-14. Hope VI or Choice Neighborhoods Include statements related to these programs as applicable. a) Hope VI or Mixed Finance Modernization or Development Yes: X No: a) Has the PHA received a HOPE VI revitalization grant? (if no, skip to question c; if yes, provide responses to question b for each grant, copying and completing as many times as necessary) b)Status of HOPE VI revitalization grant (complete one set of guestions for each grant) 1.
+14. Hope VI or Choice Neighborhoods Include statements related to these programs as applicable. a) Hope VI or Mixed Finance Modernization or Development Yes: X No: a) Has the PHA received a HOPE VI revitalization grant? (if no, skip to question c; if yes, provide responses to question b for each grant, copying and completing as many times as necessary) b)Status of HOPE VI revitalization grant (complete one set of guestions for each grant) BHA has completed activities under several HOPE VI grants over the last two decades.
+The last of those grants (the one supporting phase two or redevelopment at the Anne M. Lynch Homes at Old Colony) was closed out and a final audit submitted to HUD in 2021.
+Currently BHA has one active Choice Neighborhoods Initiative implementation grant, as follows: 1.
 Development name: Anne M. Lynch Homes at Old Colony Phase Two 2.
-Development (project) number: MA002000124 (original); MA002002139 (new phase 2A): MA002002140 (new phase 2B); and MA002002143 (new phase 2C) HOPE VI GrantNo.
-(MA06URD002I110) 3.
-Status of Grant: (select the statement that best describes the current status) : Revitalization of Plan under development : Revitalization Plan submitted, pending approval : Revitalization Plan approved X: Activities Pursuant to an approved Revitalization Plan complete.
+Development (project) number: MA002000124 (original); MA002002139 (new phase 2A); MA002002140 (new phase 2B); and MA002002143 (new phase 2C) HOPE VI GrantNo.
+(MA06URD002I110) Status of Grant: (select the statement that best describes the current status) -: Revitalization of Plan under development : Revitalization Plan submitted, pending approval : Revitalization Plan approved X: Activities Pursuant to an approved Revitalization Plan complete.
 Choice Neighborhoods Initiative Implementation grant 1.
 Development name: Whittier Street 2.
-Development (project) number: MA002000111 (original); New development to be project-based vouchers 3.
-Status of Grant: (select the statement that best describes the current status) : Revitalization of Plan under development : Revitalization Plan submitted, pending approval : Revitalization Plan approved X: Activities Pursuant to an approved Transformation Plan underway.
-Yes: No: X c.)
+Development (project) number: MA002000111 (original); New development to be project-based vouchers Status of Grant: (select the statement that best describes the current status) \\: Revitalization of Plan under development \\: Revitalization Plan submitted, pending approval

+Yes:\\\\ No: X\\ c.)
 Does the PHA plan to apply for a HOPE VI Revitalization grant in the Plan year?
-If yes, list development name/s below: